US Cash Products-Harbor gasoline rallies on supply issues

 Scheduling Cycle 20 heating oil was steady at 3.00/3.50 cents under.

-Prompt M2 conventional gasoline was talked at flat to 0.50 cent over the screen, up 1.25 cent, while any-April product was pegged at 4.00/3.50 cents under, up a quarter cent.
+Prompt M2 conventional gasoline was talked at 0.50 cent under to flat to the screen, up 0.75 cent, while any-April product was pegged at either side of 4.00 cents under.

 Prompt low-sulfur diesel was pegged at either side of 4.00 cents over, unchanged.